Kartaverse/Kartaverse-Docs/docs/opensource_tools.md

 An unmodified binary pre-compiled version of the GNU licensed [GZIP](https://www.gnu.org/software/gzip/) program is included in the `tools/cygwin/bin/` folder.

-The source code to GZIP is included in the folder:
+The source code to GZIP is included in the PathMap folder:

-`C:\Program Files\KartaVR\tools\cygwin\src\`
+`Reactor:\Deploy\Bin\cygwin\src\`

 ## Base64

-An unmodified binary pre-compiled version of the GNU licensed [base64 coreutils](http://www.gnu.org/software/coreutils/) program is included in the `tools/cygwin/bin/` folder.
+An unmodified binary pre-compiled version of the GNU licensed [base64 coreutils](http://www.gnu.org/software/coreutils/) program is included in the `cygwin/bin/` folder.

-The source code to coretools is included in the folder:
+The source code to coretools is included in the PathMap folder:

-`C:\Program Files\KartaVR\tools\cygwin\src\`
+`Reactor:\Deploy\Bin\cygwin\src\`